3print/boilerplate/docs/views.md

 #### Icons

 Several helpers are available to ease the work with icons in UI.
-By default the helper is configured to work with [FontAwesome](http://fontawesome.io/) but it can be easily modified to support pretty every icon font out-there.
+By default the helper is configured to work with [FontAwesome](http://fontawesome.io/) but it can be easily modified to support pretty much every icon font out-there.
 These helpers are located in the [`app/helpers/icon_helper` file](../app/helpers/icon_helper.rb).

+Find below a quick description of these helpers:

+- `icon_class`: given a symbol or a string, it returns the class name of the corresponding icon, ie. `icon_class :user` returns `'fa fa-user'`.
+- `icon`: given a symbol or a string, it returns the HTML markup of the icon, ie. `icon :user` returns `<i class="fa fa-user"></i>`.
+- `icon_class_for`: this helper works using the `Iconic` module and returns the class name of the icon associated with the passed-in key.
+- `icon_for`: this helper works using the `Iconic` module and returns the HTML markup of the icon associated with the passed-in key.
+- `text_and_icon`: given a label string and an icon it returns the label wrapped in a `span` followed by the specified icon markup.
+- `icon_and_text`: given a label string and an icon it returns the label wrapped in a `span` preceded by the specified icon markup.

+##### Iconic

+The `Iconic` module acts as an icon store within a project.
+You can use it to associate an icon to any kind of object.
+For instance, using `Iconic.set_icon User, :user` will register the `user` icon to the `User` model class so that calling `icon User` returns `<i class="fa fa-user"></i>`.

+It is used in all the default views so that you only need to change the association between an action or a model and an icon in a single place and have it taking effect everywhere.